rocky-linux/documentation/docs/guides/security/generating_ssl_keys_lets_encrypt.md

    Donating to EFF:                    https://eff.org/donate-le
 ```

-## The Site Configuration - https
+## The site configuration - `https`

-Applying the configuration file to our site is slightly different than if we were using a purchased SSL certificate from another provider (and if we didn't let *certbot* do it automatically).
+Applying the configuration file to our site is nearly identical to the procedure used for a purchased SSL certificate from another provider.

 A single PEM (Privacy Enhanced Mail) file includes the certificate and chain file.
-This is a common format for all certificate files now, so even though it has "Mail" in the reference, it is just a type of certificate file.
-To illustrate the configuration file, we will show it in it's entirety and then describe what is happening:
+This is a common format for all certificate files now.
+Even though it has "Mail" in the reference, it is just a type of certificate file.
+An illustration of the configuration file follows, and a description of what is happening:

+!!! info

+    Previously, this documentation contained a line in the configuration for the `SSLCertificateChainFile` directive.
+Since Apache version 2.4.8, that directive is deprecated as the `SSLCertificateFile` directive [now extends to include the intermediate CA file](https://httpd.apache.org/docs/2.4/mod/mod_ssl.html#sslcertificatechainfile).

 ```bash
 <VirtualHost *:80>